Legalization: How did possession of some drugs become a crime?

 And though the Prohibitionists’ goal was to reduce the usage of those drugs; the opposite has occurred.

-So Prohibition laws have resulted in higher usage rates, during criminal Prohibition.
+So Prohibition laws have resulted in higher usage rates, during criminal Prohibitions.
 And this is true for both alcohol and marijuana; both in the United States and other countries.

 Demand has exponentially increased since the beginning of the criminal Prohibition.